 Now you can see the (pretty good) results that show the power of the best WooCommerce hosting along with an efficient caching and image optimization plugin.

 Cloudways is the ideal solution for a WooCommerce store because of its Varnish compatible WooCommerce hosting that is further optimized with Breeze, the free cache plugin.
-In addition, you could avail industry standard features such as free SSL certificates, PHP7, Elasticsearch, free website migration and much more.
+In addition, you could avail industry standard features such as free SSL certificates for WooCommerce store, PHP7, Elasticsearch, free website migration and much more.
 Security for your stores is built into the Cloudways platform and the backups are handled by an automated process that takes regular backups of your store.

 As you can see, I have successfully created my WooCommerce store on Cloudways without any hassle.
 And my store has been loaded in just a few milliseconds.
 I would like to invite you to migrate your WooCommerce store on Cloudways.